 Breaking Habits of Seeing

-Whether done alone, with members of a writers’ group, or with students, always remember to let yourself indulge in the playfulness of language.
+Whether done alone, with members of a writers’ group, or with students or your children, remember to let yourself indulge in the playfulness of language.

 - Find a small rock.
 If not, any small, natural object will do: a stick, leaf, flower, pine cone, etc.